mencargo/speed/doc.md

 $PostgreSql_databasename="DB_NAME"; //the name of the database where you loaded telemetry_postgresql.sql
 ```

-If you choose to use CSV file, you must set the Csv_File and timezone variables.
+If you choose to use a CSV file, you must set the Csv_File and timezone variables.
 ```php
 $Csv_File="myReportFile.csv";
 $timezone='Europe/Paris';